 - Liability Insurance is HIGHLY recomended with minimum of 1,000,000 coverage.

-- Must be a U.S. Citizens or Legal Permanent Resident with valid immigration card.
+- Must be a U.S. Citizens or meet ITAR requiremants or Legal Permanent Resident with valid immigration card.
 (ITAR)

 - Must speak, write and understand English.

 - Must be able to legally posses and handle firearms under both Federal and State laws.

 Local Instructor candidates, must attend SAFTD Methods of Instruction (MOI) and SAFTD Range Officer (RO).
 To attend an instructor class the instructor candidate must have also attended the student portion of the class they wish to become an instructor in.
 The instructor candidate must demonstrate proficiency and knowledge before attending an instructor class through a qualification & safety evaluation.
 Instructor candidates must obtained a 90%+ on the student test and the instructor test.
 The mission of the SAFTD Instructors is to instruct students using the SAFTD approved syllabus, methods and maintain the standard set forth by SAFTD.

 Must have been a SAFTD Instructor for Minimum one (1) year.
 In addition must be qualified in Handgun I, Carbine I, Shotgun I and Range Master.
 Must have taught a total 15 classes as instructor, minimum 10 classes as Lead Instructor, 2 disciplines of each 50 students 90% on written, 90% qualifications.
 The mission of the SAFTD Advanced Instructor is to instruct students using the SAFTD advanced courses approved syllabus, methods and maintain the standard set forth by the SAFTD.